M0WA/marsos/README.md

 display information of how to connect to the vms manually via ssh.

 the test-suite will run *very* long. be warned.

+## cross-building/cross-compilation

+building the marsOS image for a different architecture is not *fully* supported yet. lib/debootstrap.sh is still missing "second-stage".

+## changing kernel version

+if you want to replace the kernel by a different vanilla version, have a look for the following variables in conf/dist.conf and change these accordingly:

+ * DISTKERNELMAJOR
+ * DISTKERNELMINOR
+ * DISTKERNELRELEASE

+## changing debian release version

+if you want to change the debian release version, have a look for the following variables in conf/dist.conf and change these accordingly:

+  * DEBIANRELEASE